-One of the most common elective surgery options for those who want to look and feel like their best self is rhinoplasty, or a nose job.
-In the care of an experienced plastic surgeon like Dr. Diktaban, a rhinoplasty can make a subtle but significant change, bringing harmony and balance to your facial features.
+One of the most common elective surgery options for those who want to look and feel like their best self is rhinoplasty or a nose job.
+In the care of an experienced plastic surgeon like Dr. Diktaban, a rhinoplasty or the new preservation rhinoplasty procedure can make a subtle but significant change, bringing harmony and balance to your facial features.

 And while changing the shape and contour of the nose during rhinoplasty obviously makes a difference on the outside, some patients may wonder what effect the procedure has on the inside—specifically, whether their voices will change.

 What the question of whether rhinoplasty will affect your voice is really asking is, “What are the side effects of rhinoplasty?”
 As with any bodily surgery, there will always be risks and side effects, like scarring, infection, or bleeding.
 And because rhinoplasty affects a major sensory organ on the middle of your face, side effects like a change in smell or impaired breathing are added to the list.

 Is Voice Change a Side Effect of Rhinoplasty?

 In small-scale studies of patients who have undergone rhinoplasties, a small but perceptible change in voice has accompanied some procedures.
 These changes don’t affect voice function; that is, getting a rhinoplasty won’t make it any harder to speak or your voice to be recognized.
 In fact, most untrained listeners won’t even notice a difference from before to after rhinoplasty.

 As mentioned, any changes to the quality or tone of the voice following rhinoplasty will be minimal, perhaps even unnoticeable to most people.
 However, due to the changing shape of the nasal cavity, airflow may be affected by a rhinoplasty, which in turn can affect the sound of the voice.